 - Beat the eggs and sugar with an electric mixer until creamy.
 Add the chocolate mixture and vanilla to the beaten eggs.

-- Mix the baking powder into the flour.
-Add to the chocolate mixture and mix with a wooden spoon – try not to mix too much.
+- Whisk the flour and baking powder together.
+Add it to the chocolate mixture and mix with a wooden spoon, just until combined.

 - Cover the cookie dough and freeze for 20 minutes.